Euphemia de Walliers: Abbess of Wherwell

-Euphemia seems to have been a veritable whirlwind.
-As the surviving cartulary records.
-Euphemia built a new farmery, dorter and latrines with running water, all away from the main buildings, and nearby a chapel of the Blessed Virgin, with a large enclosed garden.
+As the surviving cartulary records, Euphemia built a new farmery, dorter and latrines with running water, all away from the main buildings, and nearby a chapel of the Blessed Virgin, with a large enclosed garden.
 By the river bank, she constructed other buildings leaving access to the river for the nuns.
 She cleared older buildings and built a new hall for the manor court, and further away a new efficient mill.
 She completely rebuilt the dilapidated manor house at Middleton, and she took similar measures at Tufton.
 She was attentive to charitable works and in providing hospitality.

 She embellished the Norman church that had replaced the original Saxon church with crosses, reliquaries, precious stones, vestments, and books.
 When the decaying bell tower collapsed on to the dorter in the early hours, narrowly missing the nuns, she built a tall and handsome replacement that matched the remaining buildings and in her old age she had dismantled and rebuilt with 12-foot deep foundations the sanctuary of the church.

+Euphemia is also responsible for the construction of "The Stables," a building that upon archaeological evaluation of the roofing, floorplan, and location is considered to have been an infirmary.
+This evaluation included coring the very sooted section of roof timbers which yielded the years of 1250 and 1280, indicating two different construction stages.
+This finding contradicted the initial belief that both of the current structures of the Wherwell Priory and "The Stables" had been built during the 18th century at the earliest.
+Evidence from the length of "The Stables" indicates the first construction stage in 1250 would have had at least seven bays and in 1280 there would have been at least ten, concluding that "The Stables" would have been a quite large infirmary for the time.
+In 1387, the bishop William of Wykeham imposed on the Wherwell Abbey that the "hospital", infirmary and hospital being virtually synonymous during this time period, should keep certain rations only for poor women and prioritize caring for the poor over the affluent.

+Beneath the infirmary, there was a water channel that could have aided the infirmary by removing toxins per medieval understandings of health.